cotonic/cotonic/README.md

 load new versions.
 The use of true decoupling with makes it possible run components on the server, another, or IoT device.

+## How are we going to provide privacy?

+We will encrypt all sensitive payloads between the server and the client.
+The encryption uses public/private key pairs unique to the client.

+## What is used for the client/server communication?

+The client/serveren p2p communication uses MQTT v5.
+Internaly Cotonic uses a topic tree similar to MQTT.
+All components use this tree for their communication.

+There are special *bridge* topics for the communication with the server or other clients.
+The *origin* server is always connected on *bridge/origin/*.
+Response topics are mapped when packets pass through the bridge.
+In this way the server and the client can communicate via topics.

 ## Supported Browsers

 Cotonic depends on the Web Worker, so it is supported on IE10 and up.